ma-laforge/InspectDR.jl/README.md

 InspectDR.defaults.mplotlayout[:ncolumns] = 2
 ```

-Until a proper API is defined, one is encouraged to look at the `PlotLayout` object to alter how plots are displayed:
+Until better documentation is available, one is encouraged to look at the fields of the `PlotLayout` for more information:
 ```
 ?InspectDR.PlotLayout
 ```